 Warehousing businesses involve a fair amount of dealings with the Singapore Customs.
 You will need to activate your customs account using ACRA assigned Unique Entity Number (UEN) and Singpass.
 For more information on Singapore Customs and importing goods into Singapore, please see our article on To Apply for License and Permits to Import Goods into Singapore.

 Rikvin is Singapore’s leading specialist on company incorporation in Singapore.
 We can help you set up your company with ACRA in less than 24 hours.
-Our comprehensive corporate services can provide you with the customized service that includes application for pertinent licenses and permits that you require to set up a storange and warehouse business.
-To learn more about our Incorporation Services please go to Singapore Company Incorporation Services
+Our comprehensive corporate services can provide you with the customized service that includes application for pertinent licenses and permits that you require to set up a storage and warehouse business.
+To learn more about our incorporation services please go to Singapore company incorporation services.